Ever wanted to bake your own bread before? Beer bread might just be the easiest bread you will ever make.

 - 3 cups all purpose flour (I use whole grain all purpose flour)

-- 1 tbsp fresh rosemary, minced (Optional: more for topping)
+- 1 tablespoon fresh rosemary, minced (Optional: more for topping)

 - 2 cloves garlic, minced